Automated Meters: Enabling You to Access Your Energy Information Anytime, Anywhere!

 Automated meters help control operating costs, improve reliability, speed outage response, enable new and convenient payment options, increase energy efficiency opportunities and improve employee safety.

-Access your energy information, anytime, anywhere.
-Your new meter gives you detailed information on your energy usage.
+To give you improved access to your energy information.
+Your new meter gives you much more detailed information on your energy usage.
 Customers can log in to their Midwest Energy account and see their energy use for the past day, week, or month.
 No more surprises when the bill comes; you can even set up text or e-mail alerts, notifying you when your usage reaches a chosen level, enabling you to budget more effectively and use energy more efficiently.

 Automation helps control costs.
 Automated meters help Midwest Energy control costs, keeping rates affordable.
-These meters are expected to save our customers more than $1 million per year through improved utility operations.
+These meters have helped us save our customers more than $1 million per year through improved utility operations.
 Most of the savings are related to meter reading and “meter operations” activities (re-reading meters, electric disconnection/reconnections, etc.).

 Automation brings safety, convenience and environmental benefits.
-Meter readers and servicemen drive thousands of miles each month, and their work exposes them to animal bites, insect stings and other hazards.
-Automated meters allow for routine functions like monthly meter reading, readings to start or stop service, and some disconnections/re-connections to be done remotely.
-This takes dozens of meter and service trucks off the road, eliminates thousands of trips and reduces the amount of CO2 being released into the atmosphere.
+Meter readers drove thousands of miles each month, and their work exposed them to animal bites, insect stings and other hazards.
+Automated meters allows us to perform remotely routine functions like monthly meter reading, readings to start or stop service, and some disconnections/re-connections.
+Remote meters helped take a dozen meter trucks off the road, eliminated thousands of trips each year and reduces the amount of CO2 being released into the atmosphere.

 Questions and Answers: